 “Oh yeah, okay.
 After the social [innovation] projects end, we usually ask them how they feel

 about our projects, and they told us that they feel that the information is informative, and it's easy to discuss because these people are, what is it called?
 Less educated, what is it called?
-And these people are [not] in the urban area, or suburban area, or in the villages in the small cities, far from the main area, so they are [isolated], and they think and feel that these university students give the information in [an] easy language that they can understand.
-And usually they say that the puskesmas (community health centres) have many things to do, so they cannot fulfill their tasks to give education to the citizens of these villages.”
+And these people are not in the urban area, or suburban area, or in the villages in the small cities, far from the main area, so they are isolated, and they think and feel that these university students give the information in an easy language that they can understand.
+And usually they say that the puskesmas (community health centres) have many things to do, so they cannot fulfil their tasks to give education to the citizens of these villages.”
 (S2)

 “…there is a group of forest farmers that we lead.
 With our programme that we have done, a

-group of forest farmers that had very low productivity that we got from the data when we went down the field.
+group of forest farmers that had very low productivity, which we got from the data when we went down the field.
 We added training to advanced farmers.
-Then there is we also provide learning about sustainability and giving tree seeds that will be given to this group of forest farmers adds productivity that used to be very low becomes very high.”
+Then, we also provide learning about sustainability and giving tree seeds that will be given to this group of forest farmers adds productivity that used to be very low, becomes very high.”
 (S4)

 “Yes, ma'am.
 Benefits that have been received by the community so far have been seen from the economic point of view, ma'am.
 Where there is home business.”
 (S7)